brianmccln/Scrabble-Word-Score-CHALLENGE/README.md

 #### User Interface / User Experience:
-- User types a word in the input box
+- User types a 2-15 letter word in the input box
+- User hits the Enter key
-- Score appears below in the h2
+- Numeric Scrabble score for that word appears below

 #### HTML : DONE
 #### CSS : DONE